Trigus42/Private-LAN/README.md

 ### **Set up a simple firewall:**

 Thanks to iptables-persistent, editing the configuration is simple.
-Depending on the configuaration you edit (rules.v4/rules.v6) you just need to adapt to the correct IP format (IPv4/IPv6) when it comes to your LAN IP range.
+Depending on the configuration you edit (rules.v4/rules.v6) you just need to use the correct IP format (IPv4/IPv6) when it comes to your LAN IP range.

 /etc/iptables/rules.v*:
 ```xml